 - Does your employer have more than 20 employees?
 In this case, the Affordable Care Act allows your group health coverage to be the primary payer for your health care.

-If you have group health plan coverage through an employer who has less than 20 employees, Medicare pays first, and the group health plan pays second.
+If you have A group health plan is a health plan offered by an employer or employee organization that provides health coverage to employees, their families, and retirees.... coverage through an employer who has less than 20 employees, Medicare pays first, and the group health plan pays second.
 If you have a group health plan through tribal self-insurance, Medicare pays first and the group health plan pays second.

 When making the decision to defer Medicare enrollment, it is important to make sure your current coverage is creditable.
 If you overlook this step it will be a costly mistake when you do enroll.
 Medicare’s premium penalties can cost you as much as 10% extra for every year you delayed enrollment.